 It is Autism Awareness month around the globe this month, and I thought it would be fitting to squeeze in a related blog post today.
 At this point in our journey with neurodiversity, things feel pretty normal at our house.
 We have a school schedule, consistent snack, screen time (Minecraft, duh!), homework, and play.
-The biggest challenges we face are when our routine is thrown out of whack.
+The biggest challenges we face are when our routine is thrown off.

-Okay, so back to the topic on hand.
+Back to the topic on hand.
 It is Spring Break season around here, and a lot of families are going to the beach, lake, or Disney World.
 Below I'm sharing a few things we've learned over our last few vacations as a family that could lessen your child's anxiety (a common trait for children with autism) and help everyone have an enjoyable time!

 1. Show a Plan (Pictures, maps, schedule)

 A few years ago we went to Wisconsin for a long weekend.
 We told our two kids we were going to a cabin, and when we arrived the interior planks were vertical.
-A child with neurotypical processing could probably quickly adapt to the change in mental picture, but for Bryce it was devastating that we were not in a traditional log cabin with horizontal planks.
+A child with neurotypical processing could probably quickly adapt to the change in mental picture, but for our kiddo it was devastating that we were not in a traditional log cabin with horizontal planks.